polterguy/phosphorusfive/core/lambda.exe/README.md

 and have it evaluated when you are finished.
 See the help instructions for the program, for details about how to do this.

 The _"lambda.exe"_ is actually pathetically simple in its implementation, and illustrates how you could utilize Active Events, and
 Active Event plugins, in your own projects, starting entirely from scratch.
-See the _"Program.cs"_ file if you're interested in how this is done.
+See the [Program.cs file](Program.cs) if you're interested in how this is done.